bharathkarumudi/bharathkarumudi.github.io/5_HackPark.md

 ### ### Reconnaissance
 - There is a HTTP webpage on port 80 and is running a blog.

 - Have couple pages and a login page at http://10.10.81.179/Account/login.aspx?ReturnURL=/admin/

+- The home page is having a clown and with a Google Image search, it is "Pennywise".

 - When visited the home page source, can see the comment saying the website is using BlogEngine 3.3.6.0

 - Performed a nmap scan on the server to find if there are any open ports and other services.

 -

     PORT     STATE SERVICE            VERSION